grongor/vito-lang-challenge/README.md

 The goal of this challenge is to make your own game in your own language - VitoLang!

 The game's name is "Guess developer" and is based on the famous game "Guess animal".
-Your task is to make a program which will ask a user several questions about the developer which the user is thinking about and to which the user can reply with simple yes/no answers.
+Your task is to make a program which will ask a user several questions about the Heureka developer which the user is thinking about and to which the user can reply with simple yes/no answers.
 When the program is sure which developer the user is thinking about then it will print out his/her name.
 If the program is not sure and is out of questions it should make a